JustinMWoo/VirtualVendingMachine/README.txt

+Virtual vending machine designed to be used with a Raspberry Pi.

 "make" will compile the code and place the executable in a bin folder "make clean" will remove the executable and objects used for compilation